Northwest Oregon Population – Cities and CountiesJanuary 2, 2019

-The population of northwest Oregon (Benton, Clatsop, Columbia, Lincoln, and Tillamook counties) increased by 2,880 to an estimated 256,875 in 2017.
-The average annualized growth rate since 2010 has been nearly 0.8 percent, much slower than the 1.5 annual percentage growth during the 1990s and similar to the rate of the recession-plagued 2000s.
-On the other hand, growth has been increasing every year since 2010.
+The population of northwest Oregon (Benton, Clatsop, Columbia, Lincoln and Tillamook counties) increased by 2,420 to an estimated 259,295 in 2018.
+The average annualized growth rate since 2010 has been nearly 0.8 percent, much slower than the 1.5 annual percentage growth during the 1990s and similar to rate of the 2000s.
+On the other hand, growth has increased back to pre-recession levels.
 Population growth seems tied to economic performance in the region.
 The region grew by 2,000 or more people each year from 2005 through 2007.
 It slowed as immigration slowed during the recession and early recovery.
-In 2014, the population increased by 1,900 and has increased more than 2,000 per year since although it slowed slightly in 2017 and again in 2018.
+In 2014 population growth jumped by 1,900 and has been more than 2,000 per year since although it slowed slightly in 2017 and again in 2018.

 All five counties in northwest Oregon have been growing over the long run and are expected to continue doing so.

 Most of Lincoln County’s population also lives along the coast.
 Siletz is the only truly interior city.
-Although Lincoln City has grown since 2010, the published figure includes about 360 residents added by an annexation.
+Although Lincoln City has grown since 2010 the published change includes about 360 residents added by an annexation.
 The two biggest cities, Newport and Lincoln City, and unincorporated areas are adding the most residents.

 Tillamook County has the smallest population of the five counties in northwest Oregon and its cities are also smaller.
 About 63 percent of the county’s population lives in unincorporated areas.
 The city of Tillamook has not really gained people since 2010.
 Almost all the growth has occurred in unincorporated areas.